Jack LaLanne

-Francois Henri LaLanne (/ləˈleɪn/; September 26, 1914 – January 23, 2011) was an American fitness and nutrition guru and motivational speaker.
-He described himself as being a "sugarholic" and a "junk food junkie" until he was aged 15.
-He also had behavioral problems, but "turned his life around" after listening to a public lecture about the benefits of good nutrition by health food pioneer Paul Bragg.
-During his career, he came to believe that the country's overall health depended on the health of its population, and referred to physical culture and nutrition as "the salvation of America."
+Francois Henri LaLanne (/ləˈleɪn/; September 26, 1914 – January 23, 2011), the "Godfather of Fitness", was an American fitness and nutrition guru and motivational speaker.
+He described himself as being a "sugarholic" and a "junk food junkie" until he was 15 years old.
+He also had behavioral problems but "turned his life around" after listening to a public lecture about the benefits of good nutrition by health food pioneer Paul Bragg.
+During his career, he came to believe that the country's overall health depended on the health of its population, and he referred to physical culture and nutrition as "the salvation of America".

-Decades before health and fitness began being promoted by celebrities like Jane Fonda and Richard Simmons, LaLanne was already widely recognized for publicly preaching the health benefits of regular exercise and a good diet.
-He published numerous books on fitness and hosted the fitness television program The Jack LaLanne Show from 1951 to 1985.
-As early as 1936, at the age of 21, he opened one of the nation's first fitness gyms in Oakland, California, which became a prototype for dozens of similar gyms bearing his name.
-One of his 1950s television exercise programs was aimed toward women, whom he also encouraged to join his health clubs.
-He invented a number of exercise machines, including the pulley and leg extension devices and the Smith machine.
-Besides producing his own series of videos, he coached the elderly and disabled not to forgo exercise, believing it would enable them to enhance their strength.
+LaLanne hosted the first and longest-running nationally syndicated fitness television program, The Jack LaLanne Show, from 1951 to 1985.
+He published numerous books on fitness and was widely recognized for publicly preaching the health benefits of regular exercise and a good diet.
+He started working out with weights when they were an oddity.
+As early as 1936, at the age of 21, he opened the nation's first modern health club in Oakland, California, which became a prototype for dozens of similar gyms bearing his name, later licensing them to Bally.

-LaLanne also gained recognition for his success as a bodybuilder, as well as for his prodigious feats of strength.
-Arnold Schwarzenegger once exclaimed "That Jack LaLanne's an animal!" after a 54-year-old LaLanne beat then 21-year-old Schwarzenegger in an informal contest.
-On the occasion of LaLanne's death, Schwarzenegger credited LaLanne for being "an apostle for fitness" by inspiring "billions all over the world to live healthier lives," and, as governor of California, had earlier placed him on his Governor's Council on Physical Fitness.
+One of LaLanne's 1950s television exercise programs was aimed toward women, whom he also encouraged to join his health clubs.
+He invented a number of exercise machines, including the pulley and leg extension devices and the Smith machine, as well as protein supplement drinks, resistance bands, and protein bars.
+He also popularized juicing and the jumping jack.
+He produced his own series of videos so viewers could be coached virtually.
+He pioneered coaching the elderly and disabled to exercise in order to enhance their strength and health.

+LaLanne also gained recognition for his success as a bodybuilder and for his prodigious feats of strength.
+At the age of 70, handcuffed and shackled, he towed 70 boats, carrying a total of 70 people, a mile and a half through Long Beach Harbor.
 Steve Reeves credited LaLanne as his inspiration to build his muscular physique while keeping a slim waist.
+Arnold Schwarzenegger, as governor of California, placed him on his Governor's Council on Physical Fitness, and on the occasion of LaLanne's death he credited LaLanne for being "an apostle for fitness" by inspiring "billions all over the world to live healthier lives".

 LaLanne was inducted into the California Hall of Fame and has a star on the Hollywood Walk of Fame.